ministryofjustice/security-guidance/docs/internet-v-psn.md

 ## The internet is 'ok'

-The MOJ prefers the use of public commodity networks \(such as the Internet\) over the use of dedicated or private network links.
+The Ministry of Justice \(MOJ\) prefers the use of public commodity networks \(such as the Internet\) over the use of dedicated or private network links.

 ### Networks are bearers